mailjet/wordpress-mailjet-plugin-apiv3/README.txt

 4. Configure a subscription widget to collect subscribers from your site

 == Changelog ==

+= 5.1.1 =
+* Fixed a problem when saving the WooCommerce integration settings
+* Fixed translations in the subscription confirmation email for Contact Form 7

 = 5.1 =
 * New integration with Contact Form 7 has been added